danetrouveur/danetrouveur.github.io/_posts/2024-06-15-further-calculus.md

 $$\frac{F(x)-F(a)}{G(x)-G(a)}=\frac{f(x)-\sum^n_{k=0}\frac{f^{k}(a)}{k!}(x-a)^k}{(x-a)^{k+1}}$$
 </p>

-where equating the two expressions result in the Taylor's theorem with the remainder that we stated above.
+where equating the two expressions result in the Taylor's theorem with the remainder that we stated above!!